NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/Configuring_CustomUQ.rst

 #.  **Line Edit**: Used to input text values

 Lastly, users must specify the UQ driver name.
 This is required to direct the customized UQ backend to the correct UQ driver.
-The driver name must correspond to the name provided by the customized backend, as described below.
+The driver's name must correspond to the name provided by the customized backend, as described below.

 Adding UQ Engine to Customized Backend
 ======================================

 In addition to configuring the user interface to accept the required inputs, it is necessary